In “Provisions,” three poetry readers reflect on a poem they’ve been holding close during this difficult time.

-Momtaza Mehri is a poet and essayist.
-Her work has been published in Granta, Artforum, Berkeley Poetry Review, BOMB Magazine, and elsewhere.
-Her latest pamphlet is Doing the Most with the Least (Goldsmiths Press, 2019).
+Momtaza Mehri is a poet and independent researcher.
+Her latest pamphlet is Doing the Most with the Least, published by Goldsmiths Press.

 Chase Berggrun is a trans woman poet.
 She is the author of R E D (Birds, LLC, 2018).
-Her work has appeared in American Poetry Review, Poetry Magazine, Academy of American Poets’ Poem-A-Day, and elsewhere.
+Her work has appeared in American Poetry Review, Poetry, Academy of American Poets’ Poem-a-Day, and elsewhere.